shaneosullivan/ReactNativeExampleBrowserExtension/README.md

 , which did a bit less than we're aiming for here, and were for an earlier version of React Native so could be a bit out of date.

+### Note that the current state is broken for some Objective-C chicanery.
+I'm working on figuring it out.

 ## Instructions for iOS (work in progress)
 1. Create a React Native app, e.g.
   `react-native init MyReactNativeExampleBrowserExtension`